on this page

 - set up a payment arrangement with us

-- got an extension to your due date.
+- contacted our debt recovery line to discuss an extension to your due date.

 If you haven’t done one of these things, and you’re not getting a Centrelink payment, we may: